-The World's Biggest Steel Producing Companies in 2017
+The World's Biggest Steel Producing Companies for 2018

-Total crude steel production in 2017 exceeded 1.689 billion metric tonnes, up 3.67 percent from 2016.
-That is an increase in annual production of 62 million metric tonnes.
+Total crude steel production in 2018 exceeded 1.808 million metric tonnes, up 4.3% from 2017.
+That is an increase in annual production of 79 million metric tonnes.
 The world's 10 largest steel producers accounted for approximately 25 percent of this production.

 Companies and their yearly productions are listed below, taken directly from the World Steel Association.
 Their production numbers are indicated in millions of metric tonnes (MMT).